Flevy Management Insights Case Study

 Mark Bridges | 80/20 Rule

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in 80/20 Rule to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A life sciences firm faced disproportionate costs and sought to recalibrate resource allocation to improve profitability and operational efficiency.
 By focusing on high-impact activities, the firm achieved a 15% reduction in operational costs and a 10% increase in revenue growth, demonstrating the effectiveness of strategic resource management.